207 Squadron Royal Air Force Association

 to be faithful to us in death.
 Amen

-Instead of flowers/We think an RAF Charity should benefit - what do you suggest?: The Royal Air Forces Benevolent Fund, or if they were a RAFA member, RAFA, or if a member of the Aircrew Association, the ACA's Archive Trust.
-You may also like to include a donation to 207 Squadron RAF Association.
+The Royal Air Forces Benevolent Fund, or if they were a RAFA member, RAFA, or if they had been a member of the former Aircrew Association, the ACA's Archive Trust.

 Citations for awards